hapijs/hapi/README.md

 - `parse` - determines is incoming 'Cookie' headers are parsed and stored in the 'request.cookies' object.
 Defaults to true.
 - _'failAction'_ - allowed values are: _'error'_ (return 500), _'log'_ (report error but continue), or _'ignore'_ (continue) when a request cookie fails parsing.
 Defaults to _'error'_.

+### Timeout

+In order to indicate when a server or dependent services are overwhelmed set the _'timeout'_ property.
+This property should be set to the maximum number of milliseconds to allow a server response to take before responding with a 503 status code.
+By default _'timeout'_ is disabled.

 ## Server Events